Learning Web Development is Like Learning How to Paint

 But wait, isn’t painting by numbers a bad idea?
 They are bad at teaching brush strokes or color theory but great in teaching someone how to paint a picture that is good enough to share.

-Painting by numbers builds confidence and instills hope that they CAN become a painter.
+Painting by numbers builds confidence and instills hope that they CAN someday become a great painter.

 Ok now, think about the common teaching method of jumping right to painting on a blank canvas